rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 192.168.0.45           site2.server.test
 ```

-Then you'll be able to point your browser those domains and it should work as intended.
+Then you'll be able to point your browser to those domains and it should work as intended.

 ## Setting Up SSL Certificates for Your Sites